 Scott grew up in Canterbury, New Zealand, and has always had a love for horses.
 He has been running his successful business starting horses under saddle and running educational clinics throughout New Zealand for more than 15 years.
 Michaela runs the administration side of the business; arranging clinics, taking bookings and responding to all email enquiries.

 In 2015 Scott and Michaela relocated from Canterbury to Central Otago for five months and then moved further south again to Southland/Glenaray Station which became home for two years.
 They also welcomed their son, Liam, who was born in August 2016.
 Glenaray is such a spectacular part of the country which they were very fortunate to live in and experience.
-Scott, Michaela and Liam returned to Canterbury at the end of April this year (2018).
+Scott, Michaela and Liam returned to Canterbury at the end of April in 2018.

 In his early twenties Scott travelled to Europe and it was here that he had an opportunity to spend two years working with David Stuart, an Australian based horseman, which accelerated his learning and first exposed him to starting young horses under saddle.
 It was here that Scott decided he wanted to turn his hobby and passion into a career.

 The following four years he spent studying horsemanship in Europe alongside some very knowledgeable horsemen.
 Scott has since also taken up the fantastic opportunities to learn from Buck Brannaman at his Clinics over the past six years, Dave Weaver (co-founder of the Californios), Martin Black and now also hosts David Stuart in New Zealand for Clinics.
 Buck, Dave, Martin and David are horsemen who Scott immensely admires and a lot of Scott's handling of horses is influenced by their way of working with horses.